ea3hmj/HMJTS/ephemerides/readme.md

 # EPHEMERIDES
-An important part of the system is to obtain the most accurate positioning data possible.
+An integral part of the system is to obtain the most accurate positioning data that is feasible and obtainable from trustworthy sources.

 As a principle, the data will be accessible through a TCP server on port 8888.